 A master’s degree in mathematics is often the degree required to obtain a position as a mathematician or research analyst.
 The skills you learn while working toward your degree are generally required to complete the work.

 This is an academic degree that is mostly related to research and is the highest degree in the mathematics field.
 Ph.D. candidates graduate to become researchers and professors of mathematics.

 Online Math Programs and Fields of Study

-There are many fields in mathematics that students can choose to pursue.
-However, unlike many other subject areas, mathematics is a field in which many jobs require post-secondary degrees.
-Jobs are available at each degree level, but prior to obtaining your master’s degree, they are more regularly internships meant to give hands-on experience between degrees.
+There are many fields in mathematics that you can choose to pursue.
+However, unlike many other subject areas, mathematics is a field in which most roles require post-secondary degrees.
+Jobs are available at each degree level, but prior to obtaining your master’s degree, it’s more common to be offered internships meant to provide hands-on experience between degrees.
 Internships allow students to see real-world applications of the research they have previously done.

 Helping businesses asses risk is the main aspect of being an actuary.
 Through mathematical and financial analysis, actuaries work with people, companies, and organizations to make decisions with regard to potential financial risks and events.
 Actuaries play an especially important role in terms of insurance decisions.

-Students studying to become actuaries need to have at least a bachelor’s degree and should choose courses in finance and business to supplement their mathematics courses.
+If you’re studying to become an actuary, you’ll need to have at least a bachelor’s degree and should choose courses in finance and business to supplement your mathematics courses.